-- To view the program description, eligibility and peer review criteria, go here and select the program.
+- To view the program description, eligibility and peer review criteria, go to the Funding Opportunities page and select the program.

 - The system will not allow an applicant to submit an incomplete application to the grants officer.
 All sections must be completed for the system to allow an application to be submitted to the grants officer.

 - The system will not allow an applicant to upload a document that exceeds the page limitation or does not meet the required file type.

 - If you are the selected grants officer on an application, you will be recognized by the system and may perform various tasks:

 1) view an application as it is being prepared